alexferl/falcon-boilerplate/README.md

 [jsonschema](https://github.com/Julian/jsonschema) if you wanna validate the requests/responses with [JSON Schema](https://json-schema.org/).

-NOTE: The `/users` resources will not work if you don't have fastjsonschema or jsonschema installed.
+**NOTE**: The `/users` resources will not work if you don't have fastjsonschema or jsonschema installed.

 Install [falcon-crossorigin](https://github.com/admiralobvious/falcon-crossorigin) if you need [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers.